pramnora/bat/README.md

 There are 2 ways to run MS DOS Commands...

-1. Interactively, by typing in the commands inside of the MS DOS Command prompt window
+1. 'Interactively', by typing in the commands inside of the MS DOS Command prompt window

 In order to open up an MS DOS Command prompt window...